exakat/exakat/docs/Rules.rst

 ^^^^^^^^^^^

 * Create an interface with the important methods, and use that interface
+* Create an abstract class, when public properties are also needed

 +-------------+-------------------------------------------------------------------------------------------+
 | Short name  | Functions/NoClassAsTypehint                                                               |